 The Truman Show

-Truman Burbank is the star of "The Truman Show", a 24-hour-a-day cultural TV phenomenon that broadcasts every aspect of his life -- live and in color -- without his knowledge.
+Truman Burbank is the star of "The Truman Show", a 24-hour-a-day "reality" TV show that broadcasts every aspect of his life -- live and in color -- without his knowledge.
 His entire life has been an unending soap opera for consumption by the rest of the world.
 And everyone he knows--including his wife and his best friend -- is really an actor, paid to be part of his life.

 If ever a satirical comment was made about what we are as human beings without being vaguely poetic or annoyingly crass about it, it is to be found in The Truman Show.